esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 3 - Toggle the Menu and add Escape Key Handling with JavaScript

 The handling of adding the `active` class was already in the local `menu.js` file, so I simply read through the lesson material and watched the videos.
 Most of this stuff is handled automagically anyway when using libraries like react-router etc. for navigation elements.
-Good however to refresh my memory regarding how to
+Good however to refresh my memory regarding how to write this in vanilla JS 😄

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)